UniversalDependencies/docs/contributing.md

 Before starting, you may want to have a quick look at the [documentation and visualization system introduction](visualization.html).

-The online documentation is stored in GitHub, a service for projects using the Git version control system.
+The online documentation is stored on GitHub, a service for projects using the Git version control system.
 To contribute, you need a GitHub account.

 If you already have a GitHub account, just make sure you are logged in before moving on.
-If you do not, please go to [https://github.com/join](https://github.com/join) and create an account first. (it's free, only takes a minute, and there's a reasonable [privacy policy](https://help.github.com/articles/github-privacy-policy) in place.)
+If you do not, please go to [https://github.com/join](https://github.com/join) and create an account first.
+(It's free, only takes a minute, and there's a reasonable [privacy policy](https://help.github.com/articles/github-privacy-policy) in place.)